arshghanchi/arshghanchi-Mac-app-developer-intern-repo/clean_code.md

 Formatting doesn't change how the code works it changes how the code feels to read.
 And that makes a big difference for teamwork and maintainability.

+🛡️ Handling Errors & Edge Cases — Refactoring Reflections
+⭐ Why error handling matters

+Good code doesn’t only work when given perfect inputs — it should also behave safely when things go wrong.
+Error handling helps prevent:

+Crashes

+Corrupted data

+Unexpected behavior

+Confusing user experiences

+Using guard clauses and early returns keeps code clean, simple, and more reliable.

+🔥 Original Function With Poor Error Handling (Before Refactoring) function getUserAge(user) {
+  return user.age + 1;
+}

+❌ Problems

+Breaks if user is null or undefined

+Breaks if user.age is missing

+Breaks if age is not a number

+No guard clauses → unsafe and unpredictable

+A single unexpected input would crash the entire program.

+✅ Refactored Version With Proper Error Handling function getUserAge(user) {
+  // Guard clause: ensure user exists if (!user || typeof user !== "object") {
+    throw new Error("Invalid user object");
+  }

+  // Guard clause: ensure age is valid if (typeof user.age !== "number" || user.age < 0) {
+    throw new Error("Invalid or missing age value");
+  }

+  return user.age + 1;
+}

+✔️ Improvements

+Clear guard clauses

+Prevents crashes

+Gives meaningful error messages

+Easy to debug

+Code flow is simple and readable

+Handles unexpected input safely

+📝 Reflections
+⭐ What was the issue with the original code?

+The original function assumed that:

+user always exists

+user.age is always defined

+age is always a valid number

+These assumptions are unsafe and would cause runtime errors.
+Without guard clauses, the code would crash whenever invalid input was passed.

+⭐ How does handling errors improve reliability?

+Adding proper error handling:

+Makes the function predictably safe

+Prevents crashes in real-world scenarios

+Provides helpful error messages for debugging

+Protects other parts of the system from unexpected failures

+Ensures the code works under both normal and edge-case conditions

+Improves user experience by avoiding silent failures

+Robust code doesn’t just work  it fails gracefully.